itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::setRowStretch(int rowIndex, int stretch):
+.. py:function:: QGridLayout.setRowStretch(rowIndex: int, stretch: int)

     Sets the stretch value for the row at index `rowIndex` to the value `stretch`.
     The size of all rows are distributed over the available space based